For Hispanics, Back-To-School Means Big Spending

 Back-to-school product research and purchasing via mobile phones is at an all-time high, too.
 Last year, American parents used their smartphones to research just as frequently as they used their desktop browsers—a retail first.
 Last August, m-commerce sales grew by 42%, far greater than the lift traditional e-commerce saw of 12%.

 The growth is even greater among U.S. Hispanics.
 Hispanics lead the country in adoption of new devices, and are widely considered “power users” of mobile devices.
 Ninety percent of Hispanic smartphone owners plan to use their phones to shop during back-to-school season.
-In fact, mobile coupon and deal apps influence these shoppers more than TV ads, social media or in-store signage.
+In fact, mobile coupon and deal apps influence these shoppers more than TV adverts, social media or in-store signage.

 Understanding Education’s Value Among Hispanics

 The importance of education is a big deal within Hispanic families.
-As a result, high school dropout rates have decreased during the past decade, while college enrollment has increased.
+As a result, high school dropout rates have decreased during the past decade, while college enrolment has increased.
 Even so, great disparities exist.

 Last year, only 77% of Hispanics aged 25 to 29 had a high school diploma or equivalent.
 That’s much lower than the average for whites (95%), African-Americans (93%) and Asians/Pacific Islanders (95%).
 This gulf is equally apparent for college graduates: only 16% of Hispanics have a bachelor’s degree or higher, compared to whites (43%), African-Americans (21%) and Asians/Pacific Islanders (63%).